Star Wars: Tiny Death Star

-Star Wars: Tiny Death Star is a business simulation video game developed by Disney Mobile and NimbleBit, and published by Disney Mobile for Android, iOS, Windows Phone, and Windows 8/RT devices.
+Star Wars: Tiny Death Star is a 2013 business simulation video game developed by Disney Mobile and NimbleBit, and published by Disney Mobile for Android, iOS, Windows Phone, and Windows 8/RT devices.
 It was based on NimbleBit's previous game, Tiny Tower, and was set in the Star Wars universe.

 Star Wars: Tiny Death Star was announced by Disney Interactive Studios on October 4, 2013.
 It was released in Australia and New Zealand for Android devices on October 12, 2013 and in Australia for iOS devices on October 15, 2013.
 It was released worldwide on November 7, 2013 for Android, iOS, Windows Phone, Windows 8 and Windows RT devices.

-The game was removed from the App Store and Google Play Store by Disney in October 2014.
+The game was removed from the App Store and Google Play Store by Disney on October 2014.
 It is currently only available on Amazon's Kids+ service.

 Gameplay

 The goal is to build and expand a Death Star, while attracting virtual people known as galactic Bitizens to build and run virtual businesses within the Death Star.